-Continue to Managing a KMC Conquest AFMS on page 3.
+Continue to Managing an AFMS on page 3.

 Verifying the Damper Characterization Data

 Should the damper characterization data require verification, measurements should only be made using NIST-traceable instruments and the method described in ASHRAE Standard 111.
 (See the details in Manually Entering Damper Characterization Data on page 14.)